This post is also available in: Italiano (Italian)

 On this page we present another historic Italian excellence that those who love horses and their elegance will certainly appreciate.

-Vicenza and the Palladian Villas, located in an extraordinary area of Italy where our Leather Goods Collection is born from the hands of skilled leather craftsmen.
-Enjoy the reading.
+Vicenza and the Palladian Villas, Vicenz in an extraordinary area of Italy where our Leather Goods Collection is born from the hands of skilled leather craftsmen.

 Vicenza, to discover and live in every square, in every street, in every alley, is one of the most beautiful cities in Italy where the architecture of historic buildings, monuments and churches create a unique harmony that makes Vicenza a splendid city, included in the World Heritage List by UNESCO in 1994, extended in 1996 also to 24 Palladian villas that rise in the countryside and in the smaller centers of the Veneto.